Note: This was an assessment piece written in May 2018 for QUT unit KWB116.

 Yet in spite of this, there was a point last year when one day, I woke up and just decided I wasn’t hungry anymore.
 And for someone who had seen firsthand the impact of an eating disorder — on three separate occasions — and could never picture being on the other side of the coin: I finally did.
 I finally understood the satisfaction of maintaining that level of control over yourself, until a meal is placed in front of you and it’s as if a stronger force is restraining you from taking a bite — a hand closing over your throat, your body rejecting the possible intake of food.
 I finally understood the satisfaction that comes from not cleaning off your plate.
 That comes from saying, “No thank you, I’m not hungry” even though I would sometimes dry retch because my stomach was so empty.
 Those three words — “I’m not hungry” — were a perverse declaration of power.
 Every time I went to breakfast with friends, I’d sit back in my seat and watch everyone else dive into their meals, content in the knowledge — maybe even smug — that I couldn’t eat, so I wouldn’t.
 Even if all I thought about was food — even if I was ravenous, and self-loathing, I just had to keep going.
 Because if I just kept going, if I just kept saying no to the things in life that had once been a source of joy, I would whittle my body down.

 A desire for control, eventually, can become an excess of restraint.
 For me, it became isolation.
 It kept my heart hostage, it threatened my relationships.
 And so I made a choice.
 Just like waking up and deciding I wasn’t hungry anymore, I woke up and decided that I didn’t want to stand in the grocery store — with only a handful of almonds in my stomach — and want to cry.
-Because there is nothing controlled about anorexia.
+I didn’t want to live a life of a control so aggressive that the prospect of being on public transport gave me anxiety, because I was embarrassed of the possibility that I might faint if it became too crowded, because my body was so deprived of energy.
+There is nothing controlled about anorexia.
 It’s an addiction, though possibly the only one where a person is dependent on the absence of something.
 No ‘recovery’ is clean cut like we might wish it to be, and mine was no different.
 The grimiest parts of me thrill at the prospect of being cold in a warm room.
 There is not a day that passes when I don’t think about food — when I am not proud of myself for only eating two meals instead of three.
 When I am focusing on a task, or lying in bed at night, I’ll often put my right hand around my left wrist and touch the bones there, and my mind will wander to how I would feel if they were more defined — and what I would have to deny myself of in order for them to become that way.
 I will forever be running and jumping and spinning and twirling away from the clutches of a disease that once tried to dig its tentacles into my flesh and melt my tissue away.

 I often wonder about what I want more: to love my body, or to stop thinking about it so much.
 I often wonder about a future in which our looks are considered just another quality, like ambition, or, say, the ability to tie our shoes.
 It’s fun to envision a future where my mind never wonders about those figures, and how I could use them to whittle myself down to some minute sum if I were dedicated enough to memorise them.
 I will never operate within either framework.
 And while I might not always be proud of the reflection staring back at me when I look in the mirror, for now I can say I am proud when I look at a peach and see only a peach.